-CCFD will reestablish the quarterly QA audit reviews.
+• CCFD will reestablish the quarterly QA audit reviews by the end of Q3 2025 to ensure appropriate and consistent reviews are conducted.
 These reviews are a random plan selection re-reviewed by a peer based on the appropriate standard or checklist.
 The details of the review are documented on the QA review form and used to detect review patterns or areas of emphasis.
-CCFD will also investigate the feasibility of establishing annual performance reviews for staff after they have reached the top of the pay scale.
+CCFD will also investigate the feasibility of establishing annual

-- CCFD will draft an internal policy to establish guidelines for when freeze protection of piping shall be required.
-The department is already developing a spreadsheet to indicate the prescribed amount of insulation required based on the pipe size without needing to provide additional calculations. - CCFD will verify employees are current in all required certifications during the annual safety check.
-During this check supervisors already verify staff are maintaining required safety equipment, conducting required annual physicals, and verifying NV driver's licenses. - CCFD will establish a cooling off period for employees who formerly worked for fire protection contractors.
-An internal policy will also be established to annually monitor potential conflicts of interest.
+- performance reviews for staff after they have reached the top of the pay scale. - CCFD will draft an internal policy by the end of Q3 to establish guidelines for when freeze protection of piping shall be required.
+The department has already developed a spreadsheet to indicate the prescribed amount of insulation required based on the pipe size without needing to provide additional calculations. - CCFD will verify employees are current in all required certifications during the annual safety check.
+These checks are completed during the team members' birthday month.
+During this check supervisors verify staff are maintaining required safety equipment, conducting the required annual physicals, and verifying NV driver's licenses. - CCFD will establish a cooling off period for employees who formerly worked for fire protection contractors.
+An internal policy will be established to annually monitor potential conflicts of interest.
 A document will be created for staff to disclose their own, or their family members', potential conflicts of interest.
-Management will use these disclosures to maintain the appropriate separations and work assignments. - CCFD is engaged in an ongoing effort to establish desk manuals for the intake and administrative staff.
+Management will use these disclosures to maintain the appropriate separations and work assignments.
+These policies and procedures will be reviewed and documented annually by the calendar year with all members of the Fire Prevention Bureau.
+Initial development and review to be completed prior to the end of 2025. - CCFD is engaged in an ongoing effort to establish desk manuals for the intake and administrative staff and will complete the project and training at the end of Q1 2026.
 These will be used in part to establish a training program for the group.
 They will also be used to establish policies and procedures for each position. - CCFD will post the second opinion process on its website.
 This process is very similar to the process used by the Building Department. - CCFD will continue to develop plan review checklists based on the various NFPA standards as well as the adopted fire code.
-As the checklists are developed, they will be released for public use and posted on the website for use by stakeholders. - CCFD has included fees for resubmittals and revisions in the upcoming fire code adoption.
-This adoption is tentatively scheduled to go before the BCC in September with an effective date in January of 2026.
+This is an on-going process and as the checklists are developed, they will be released for public use and posted on the website for use by stakeholders. - CCFD has included fees for resubmittals and revisions in the upcoming fire code adoption.
+This adoption is